ShobikaRajeskanna/machine-learning/README.md

 Develop two machine learning pipelines for classifying the severity of the accident Present the results for your pipeline using the most appropriate set of metrics.
 Provide a short report on which approaches you used and which gave the best results.
 It would be good to consider why particular pipelines gave the best results.

+Dataset 2: Regression
+In this part of the coursework working at regession problem - predicting the growth rate of a bacteria.
+The provided dataset contains results from a set of experiments where we grew bacteria of different strains and under different conditions (CO2 availability, light, etc..) to compute a growth curve for the bacteria - represented by the variables 'a' and 'mu'.
+My job is to predict the results of the experiment - 'a' and 'mu' (these are the growth-rate parameters for the bacteria).

+The CSV contains 7 fields as follows:

+variable	description
+n_cyanos	The number of Cyanobacteria available at the start co2	The amount of CO2 available light	The amount of light available
+SucRatio	How good the bacteria is at producing sucrose Nsample	Experiment number a	Maximum number of bacteria seen (Target variable) mu	Growth rate of bacteria (Target variable)
+What is done with dataset 2:
+EDA
+Data normalisation
+Split the data into train/test/validate
+Develop two machine learning pipelines for predicting 'a' and 'mu'.
+This should include hyperparameter tuning.
+Note: This is not two pipelines one for 'a' one for 'mu'... but two pipelines for 'a', two for 'mu'...
+Present the results for your models using the most appropriate set of metrics.
+Provide a short report on which approaches you used and which gave the best results.
+It would be good to consider why particular models gave the best results.
+Some help for good marks:

+Make sure that when you predict 'a' you don't have 'mu' in your features - this would make it very easy to predict but be compleatly wrong.
+Remember that this is a regression problem and use pipelines that are appropriate for this.
+Hyperparameters can be crucial to get good results here.